Why Are the Emirates (UAE) Supporting the RSF?

 This is the principal driver of Sudan’s civil war.
 The fastest and most effective way of stopping it would be to control this trade and thereby remove the incentives that underlie the brutal land clearances.
 Saudi Arabia and the Gulf states could stop the war in Sudan at a stroke by adopting ethical trade policies that exclude all livestock exported from Sudan’s killing fields.“

-The underlying conflict between the Sudanese Armed Forces (SAF) and the RSF is fundamentally economic, centered on their relationship and trade dynamics.
+The underlying conflict between the Sudanese Armed Forces (SAF) and the RSF is fundamentally economic, centred on their relationship and trade dynamics.
 The military confrontation with Ethiopia in the Al-Fashaga region is a prime example.
 On September 6, 2020, the SAF attempted to reclaim Al-Fashaga, which had been occupied by Ethiopia since 1991, taking advantage of Ethiopia’s preoccupation with its internal conflict against the Tigray forces.

 During this time, Hemeti offered no support to the SAF, neither logistically nor in terms of combat units, despite his interest in the Eastern Sudan file.
 Notably, Hemeti visited Addis Ababa during the military confrontation, where he was received by Ethiopian Prime Minister Abiy Ahmed and toured economic sites with his younger brother, Al-Goni Hamdan Hemeti, who manages the economic portfolio for the Hemeti family.